10 Different Types of Karate Explained

 Shito-Ryu was founded by Kenwa Mabuni, who developed a form of karate with several short stances that is now one of the most popular in West Japan.

-Furthermore, shito-Ryu, one of the different types of karate, combines fast straight motions with calm flowing movements to provide the student with the best of both worlds.
+Furthermore, shito-ryu, one of the different types of karate, combines fast, straight motions with calm, flowing movements to give the student the best of both worlds.

 • Improving physical conditioning